-- 1.1- Jean-Marie de la Mennais wanted that his schools give to the children the possibility of fulfilling all the potential of their human nature.
-The Brothers of Christian Instruction, founded for this educational mission, have as their principal objective to give a Christian education to the students in order to build a society based on evangelical values, which contain especially respect, liberty, truth and the sense of responsibility.
-All the words of our Founder to his Brothers are aimed at promoting the respect for the dignity of each child and the awakening of all the wealth of his personality.
-Through an excellent education based on the Gospel, his main preoccupation was to "preserve the young ... from all the dangers that surround them..."2 - 1.2- "The Brothers must strive to gain the trust, the respect and the affection of their students, but without getting familiar with them."
-Thus spoke Jean-Marie de la Mennais to his Brothers, to whom he added, "You must be the guardians of their innocence."3 - 1.3- Jean-Marie de la Mennais forbade any educational approach based on violence, be it in the form of corporal punishments or angry words.
-One day, he wrote to a Brother, "With the children, be kind, patient and gentle, of course you must be firm sometimes but not rude, and never let yourself become impatient: you will have a much better chance of correcting their bad conduct by being loved by them rather than by having them fear you."4 He also said: "Kindness is the best way of having your children do what you want them to do.
-If you scold them or punish them too much, they will bear ill feelings against you and become embittered."5
+- 1.1- Jean-Marie de la Mennais wanted, through his schools, to give children the opportunity to develop all the potentialities of their being.
+The main aim of the Brothers of Christian Instruction, through the Christian education of young people, is to build a society founded on Gospel values, including respect, freedom, truth and a sense of personal responsibility.
+All the words of our Founder addressed to his Brothers aim to promote respect for the dignity of each child and the awakening of all the riches of his or her personality.
+Through a quality education based on the Gospel, his main concern was to "preserve youth ... from the many perils that surround such an education..."
+2. - 1.2- "The Brothers will try to inspire confidence, respect and attachment in their pupils, without becoming familiar with them", said Jean-Marie de la Mennais to the Brothers whom he invited to be "the quardians of their innocence".3 - 1.3- Jean-Marie de la Mennais rejected any educational approach that would impose itself through verbal or physical violence.
+One day he wrote to a Brother: "With children, be kind, patient and gentle: no doubt you must also be firm, but without being harsh, and without ever indulging in impatience: you will correct the faults of these poor children much better by making them love you than by making them fear you".
+4 He added: "Gentleness is the best way of getting from your children what you want from them.
+If